gjimenezUCM/simviz/data/README.md

 This folder contains the data employed by SimViz for the visualizations.
 To visualize a similarity function you need:

 - A dataset in SimViz format.
 - A similarity data file containing the similarity values (and partial similarities) for each pair of items in the dataset.
-Similarity functions must be symmetric so you can remove redundant similarity values to reduce its size.
+Similarity data can be using [CBRkit](https://github.com/wi2trier/cbrkit), a Python framework for building Case-based Reasoning applications.

 ## Files and folders

-Here we have several datasets (one folder per dataset) and similarity data over each dataset to use SimViz.
+Here we have several case bases (one folder per dataset) and similarity data over each dataset to use SimViz.

 Additionally, this folder contains the following files: